Pence calls for continued support of Republicans in Congress

-CINCINNATI (AP) — Vice President Mike Pence used a trip to swing state Ohio on Tuesday to ask Americans for their support of Republican leaders who will bolster the Trump administration.
+CINCINNATI (AP) — Vice President Mike Pence used a trip to swing state Ohio on Tuesday to ask Americans for their support of Republican leaders who will bolster President Donald Trump’s administration.

-Pence highlighted the administration’s successes and encouraged voters to “tell your friends about what we’ve done” at an event at a downtown Cincinnati hotel.
+Pence highlighted the administration’s work during the event at a downtown Cincinnati hotel, telling crowd: “Tell your friends about what we’ve done.”

-He was scheduled to promote President Donald Trump’s tax reforms but instead emphasized the importance of keeping Republicans in control of Congress, as Democrats aim to reclaim House seats during midterm elections in November.
+Pence was scheduled to promote Trump’s tax reforms but instead emphasized the importance of keeping Republicans in control of Congress, as Democrats aim to reclaim House seats during midterm elections in November.

 “Leave today with a burden in your heart,” Pence said.
 “Determine that you’re going to keep standing with the men and women who stand with this administration.”